nsidc/ms2gt/00README.txt

 As of 0.14, a bug was fixed in extract_chan.pro that cause problems with processing MYD35 files using mod35_l2.pl (thanks to Ian Joughin who found and fixed this).

+As of 0.15, mod10_l2.pl and mod29.pl have been updated for MODIS collection 5 products.